bicycle-codes/debug/README.md

 debug('debug works')
 ```

+You would start that script with a `VITE_DEBUG=fooo` env var to see the log statements.

-#### No namespace
+#### Don't use a namespace
-Or, if you call this without a `namespace` argument, it will look at the value of `import.meta.env.DEV`.
+If you call this without a `namespace` argument, it will look at the value of `import.meta.env.DEV`.
 If you are in DEV mode, then it will log things in a random color:

 ```js
 const debugTwo = createDebug()